Police registration for foreign nationals

 Where do I register?

-Contact your local police station to find out where you need to go.
+You need to contact your local police station to find out where you need to go.

 What do I do after I register with the police?